 - What are some products that you routinely use?

-In Pitch Perfect Live I tell everyone to make a list of all of the brands you routinely use and love.
+In the Prioritize Your Pitch Workshop I tell everyone to make a list of all of the brands you routinely use and love.
 If you are a food blogger, what brand of cookware do you use?
 If you write a blog on organization, what brand of storage containers do you love?
 Beauty blogger?
 What brand of makeup is your favorite?

 Size is also a factor.